ExchangeUnion/xud-ui/README.md

   - simnet: 28889 (`localhost:28889`)
 - If you are running xud-docker mainnet locally, XUD Explorer connects automatically to this instance

+## Application logs

+Logs are written to the following locations

+- on Linux: ~/.config/xud-explorer/logs/
+- on macOS: ~/Library/Logs/xud-explorer/
+- on Windows: %USERPROFILE%\AppData\Roaming\xud-explorer\logs\

 ## Development

 ### Requirements